Dadagiri Unlimited: Cover Drive

 Here, the contestants are given some audio-visual questions to answer.
 Questions range from one to four runs (score).
 The contestants are questioned, without options, on either a video or an audio clip, depending on their choice.
 The help and challenge options are also available here.

 This round is quite similar to the Power Play round; only the question pattern is different.

 In season 8, people could take help in this round from the Captain's Squad.

 In season 9, there is a chance to flip the question to others.
 If that participant is correct, he gets double marks.
 If he can't, he gets negative marks in single.
 But, other participants can't flip the questions to the same person who got the flipped question.
 But, the person who flipped it, must have to answer another question for the same points.
 As the Captain's Squad is removed in this season, no one will be able to take help.

 In season 3, it was named as Chaturanga.

+This round is discontinued from season 11.